atharva-p/guides/beginner.md

 It takes an optional argument, either an integer or a string.
 0 integer indicates successful program termination.

+### Membership operators

+Used to test whether an item is present in an object.

+`in` - will return true if the item is found in object `not in` - will return true if the item is not found in object

 ## Loops

 ### For loop with a range function